Question: Which Downtube bike should I buy?

 Q How is the gearing on the 9sp bikes?

-A The gearing is low enough to allow most people to climb up most hills.
-The designer, Dr. Yan Lyansky, claims to be able to climb any hill with his FS bike.
+A The low gear is 28 gear inches which will allow most people to climb up most hills.
 The gearing is high enough to easily cruise at over 20mph.

 Q Do your bikes have anything special?